Nominal Data Definition

-- No Quantity can be Assigned to it – We cannot assign any kind of quantitative aspect to nominal data.
-It will always be in the form of nomenclature where statistical, logical, and numerical analysis is not possible, which means the researcher cannot perform any kind of addition, subtraction, or multiplication with the data.
+- No Quantity can be Assigned to it – We cannot assign any quantitative aspect to nominal data.
+It will always be in the form of nomenclature where statistical, logical, and numerical analysis is impossible, which means the researcher cannot perform any addition, subtraction, or multiplication with the data.

-- No Order Present – This data has no specific order present as when we deal with data like gender, marital status, and demography, it doesn’t matter in what order we look at these data.
+- No Order Present – This data has no specific order present as when we deal with data like gender, marital status, and demography, it doesn’t matter how we look at these data.

 - Qualitative Aspect – This data collected will always have this qualitative feature where the options provided for answering the questionnaires are qualitative in its own attribute.